 A highly effective meditator is one who engages in a daily meditation practice, transforming thoughts, attitudes, and behaviors into higher truth and knowledge.
 As a result, inner peace and lasting happiness are realized.
-Anyone who has tried meditating knows how challenging it can be to form a consistent practice.
-Creating and sticking to these 7 habits can help you become a highly effective meditator.
+Anyone who has tried meditating knows how challenging it can be to form a consistent practice, but when you do, the change can be incredible!

 Highly effective meditators set boundaries and stay focused.
 Sometimes this means having to say no to things without feeling guilty.
 Since they find meditation to not only provide peace of mind, but also be enjoyable, they do not view forgoing other activities as a sacrifice.
 They understand that by choosing to care for their mental health above all else, they can live more harmoniously with others.
 Their self-care and personal growth only benefits their relationships in the long run.
 Highly effective meditators value reflection and solitude, as much as, if not more, than social time.